Umuzi-org/ACN-syllabus/content/topics/messaging/pre-bootcamp-intro/_index.md

 The first step is to try to help yourself.
 The resources we sent you to learn from are pretty great, but Google is also your friend.
 And StackOverflow is a fantastic resource. https://stackoverflow.com/

-Again I'll say, please **focus on understanding!** Copy-pasting code you find on the internet will not get you very far.
+Again I'll say, please **focus on understanding!** Copy-pasting code you find on the Internet will not get you very far.

 Once you have attempted to solve your own problems feel free to reach out.
 You will be connected with some staff members who will be able to support you.